kaimast/lsm-rs/README.md

 This implementation does *not* aim to reimplement LevelDB.
 The major differences are:
 * *Separation of keys and values*: like [WiscKey](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf), values are stored separately to increase compaction speed
-* *Concurrent compaction*: Multiple threads can compact at the same time for higher write throughput (not fully implemented yet)
+* *Concurrent compaction*: Multiple threads can compact at the same time for higher write throughput
 * *Async-support*: All API calls are exposed as async functions.

 ## Latest Version: